 Referring a student to a re-engagement program

-Referring a child or young person who is enrolled in school
+Referring a student who is enrolled in school

-A referral to a re-engagement program is only appropriate where a school:
+A referral to a re-engagement program is only appropriate where:

-- has identified a student who has disengaged or is at risk of disengaging and
+- a school has identified a student who has disengaged or is at risk of disengaging from education

-- has put in place a range of strategies to support the student to improve engagement in the school setting and
+- a school has previously put in place a range of strategies to support the student to improve engagement in the school setting

-If these conditions have been met, the enrolling school may refer a child or young person to a re-engagement program following these steps:
+If these conditions have been met, the enrolling school may refer the student to a re-engagement program, following these steps:

-- Discuss the option of a re-engagement program, including what it will involve, with the child or young person, their parent/carer and obtain their consent to make a referral.
+- Discuss the option of a re-engagement program, including what it will involve, with the student and their parent or carer, and obtain their consent to make a referral.

-- Liaise with the re-engagement program provider regarding the potential referral, to discuss suitability for the individual child or young person, likely length of placement, the program’s capacity to accept a new referral, and any specific referral information required, including existing supports or services for the student, or any disability access requirements.
+- Liaise with the re-engagement program provider regarding the potential referral, to discuss suitability for the individual student, likely length of placement, the program’s capacity to accept a new referral, and any specific referral information required, including existing supports or services for the student, or any disability access requirements.

-- the student’s risks, needs, goals, and strengths (should include both the school and young person’s perspectives)
+- the student’s risks, needs, goals, and strengths (this should include both the school’s and student’s perspectives)

 - the specific learning, social and/or behavioural outcomes sought from the placement in a re-engagement program

-- the range of strategies, which the school and other services has implemented to maintain engagement in a school setting
+- details of previous strategies which the school and other services have implemented to maintain engagement in a school setting

-- any school-based and/or external agencies currently supporting the child or young person and relevant information regarding these support relationships
+- any school-based and/or external agencies currently supporting the student and relevant information regarding these support relationships

-- the name and role of contact person at enrolling school who will liaise with the re-engagement program regarding the student’s participation, attendance, progress and outcomes
+- the name and role of a contact person at the enrolling school, who will liaise with the re-engagement program regarding the student’s participation, attendance, progress, learning and outcomes

-- written consent from the child or young person and their parent/carer for the referral, including the disclosure of any personal information in accordance with the Privacy and Data Protection Act 2014.
+- written consent from the student and their parent or carer for the referral, including permission for the disclosure of any personal information in accordance with the Privacy and Data Protection Act 2014.

 Referring a child or young person who is not enrolled in school

-The child's parent/carer or a support worker should first discuss options for enrolment and engagement back into school with:
+The student’s parent or carer or a support worker should first discuss options for enrolment and engagement back into a school with:

-- the local neighbourhood government school (where the previous school is not identified, interstate or not within reasonable distance of the child or young person’s current residence)
+- the student’s local neighbourhood government school (where the previous school is not identified, interstate or not within reasonable distance of the student’s current residence).

-If the enrolment is accepted and it is determined that a re-engagement program is the best option, the same referral process should be followed as for other enrolled students.
+If the enrolment is accepted and it is determined that a re-engagement program is the best option for the student, the referral process outlined above must be followed, as for all enrolled students.